-UPDATE: MPD is committed to ensure that our procedures reflect current best practices for our community.
-To accomplish this task, an annual review process has been created so that all departmental subject matter experts (SME's) are consulted at the end of a year and requested to make recommendations, if necessary, for appropriate changes to Departmental SOPs.
-Once this review is completed, the Department is notified of any modifications and, where necessary, additional training is scheduled.
-SME's are found within all ranks and civilian positions within the Department.
-In addition, input is solicited from internal committees such as the Civilian Advisory Committee (CAC), the Officer Advisory Committee (OAC), and the Detective Advisory Committee (DAC) when appropriate.
+MPD is committed to ensuring that our procedures reflect current best practices.
+To accomplish this task, an annual review process has been created so that departmental subject matter experts (SMEs) are consulted at the end of a year and requested to make recommendations, if necessary, for appropriate changes to departmental SOPs.
+Once this review is completed, the department is notified of any modifications and, where necessary, additional training is scheduled.
+SMEs are found within all ranks and civilian positions within the department.
+In addition, input may be solicited from internal committees such as the Civilian Advisory Committee (CAC), the Officer Advisory Committee (OAC), and the Detective Advisory Committee (DAC) when appropriate.
 The Chief approves all recommended SOPs or suggested changes to our Code of Conduct.